sayyarahuseynli/thefemaleworkeroftheeast.github.io/analysis_and_findings/findings.md

+**About the findings**

+One of the most important decisions that needs to be made before conducting a topic modeling analysis is to decide on an optimal number of topics.
+Most researchers suggest experimenting with different numbers to evaluate the quality of topic outputs.
+On one hand, analyzing larger data sets with a low number of topics will result in the generation of topics that are not meaningfully representative, which means missing out on the granularity of the data.
+On the other hand, using too many topics will generate outputs with topics too rare across the files.
+However, the only way to come up with an optimal number of topics is to experiment with different number of topics and evaluate what works best.

+For the current analysis, I experimented with 10, 30, 50 and 100 topics.
+The outputs generated using 10 and 30 topics were more descriptive than those of 50 and 100.
+Unlike with large data sets, having more topics to analyze didn’t lend granular outputs, instead the terms became repetitive thus unusable.
+For this reason, the below analysis, includes outputs generated with 10 and 30 topics.
+The first table shows most representative and unique terms in 9 top topics.
+Then I included terms that uniquely appeared in each topic in the Terms column.
+Lastly, I recorded the subjective topic titles for each set of terms in the third column.

 ## Findings using 10 topics ##

 The first table shows most representative and unique terms across 9 topics.
 First, I included terms that uniquely appeared in each topic in the Terms column.
 Then, I recorded the subjective topic titles for each set of terms in the third column.

 ![table10topics](topic10table.jpg)